 For more information, review the AFMC Mentee Handbook

 During each Special Observance Month in 2023, AFMC Major Command Barrier Analysis Working Group (MAJBAWG) Champions will host a one-hour live mentoring panel to highlight barriers faced by members of each demographic/MAJBAWG Group.
 Panels will help to educate Airmen on barriers faced by members of the demographic in mentoring relationships and how others can become better mentors to those unlike themselves.
 Mentoring panels will target education and awareness, and will include the MAJBAWG demographic groups.
 All panels will be open to everyone.
 Some of the topics to be highlighted include: how to choose a mentor; inspirational stories; key mentoring tips, making the most out of a mentoring relationship; and formal and informal mentoring.
-Special Observance mentoring panels will begin in February 2023 during Black History Month.

 This effort is driven by our Airmen.
 AFMC is focused on making the command a better place to work at for all employees.
 The panels will allow our Airmen with a particular commonality (religion, ethnicity, shared interest, gender, etc.) to share a space to support each other and spread awareness, while attendees will have the opportunity to learn cross-cultural perspectives.

 2022 Special Observance Month Mentoring Archive: